hushangni/phrasebook/README.md

+Phrasebook is a translation application that pulls data from the Yandex API.
+Users are able to translate their favourite phrases and create phrasebooks from them.
+Logging in will allow users to save their personal phrasebooks for later use!
+Meeting the in-laws?
+Going to a new country?
+Remember to use your Phrasebook!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>